Investing-Academy/whatsapp-automation-mk-II/README.md

 # whatsapp-automation-mk-II
-whatsapp automation using Selenium, PostgreSQL and mcp
+whatsapp automation using Selenium, MongoDB and mcp

 # improvments:
- selenium driver now have session persistence and retrys if not read messages and runs fasster
+ selenium driver now have session persistence and retrys if not read messages and runs fasster can read messages in 2 sender configuration: name and phone

  structure:
 project/
 │